hatarist/clickhouse-cli/README.md

 `~/.clickhouse-cli.rc` is here for your service!

     [main]
-    # Enable multiline mode by default
+    # Disable multiline mode by default
     multiline = False

     # Show SQL statements timing